journal-club/wiki-data/news/spotlight/bon-voyage-2018.md

 <sup>4</sup> The exact procedure by which the deductions were approved is still unclear.

-<sup>5</sup> The other two deductions being the deduction of ₹1000 for Pearl and ₹200 for ATMOS, along with the compulsary deductions for Moonlight Dinners.
+<sup>5</sup> The other two deductions being the deduction of ₹1000 for Pearl and ₹200 for ATMOS, along with the compulsory deductions for Moonlight Dinners.

 *Article by Shanmukh Padmanabhuni and Rohit Dwivedula*